Mike Anderson (born December 2, 1959)

 - In four years as UAB head coach, took the Blazers to three NCAA Tournaments; made the Sweet Sixteen in 2004

-- Spent five years as the head coach at Missouri, leading the Tigers to the NCAA Tournament in each of his last three seasons there, including an Elite Eight finish in 2009
+- Spent five years as head coach at Missouri, leading the Tigers to the NCAA Tournament in each of his last three seasons there; went to the Elite Eight in 2009

 - Left Mizzou to return to Arkansas as head coach in 2012